 Sociology is the scientific study of society—of patterns and processes in human social relations and behavior.
 The Sociology Department at Colby provides students with conceptual frameworks and analytic skills necessary to understand how social forces affect people’s lives and how people shape and transform society.
 Courses focused on a wide range of issues and problems help students analyze institutions and organizations, social and cultural change, persisting inequalities, and much more.
 Opportunities for intensive discussion and closely supervised research foster the development of critical and creative thinking.
 Sociology students are prepared to participate in the private and public sectors of a diverse democracy and world.

-Professors Cheryl Townsend Gilkes and Neil Gross; Assistant Professors Annie Hikido, Christel Kesler, and Damon Mayrl
+Professors Cheryl Townsend Gilkes and Neil Gross; Associate Professors Christel Kesler and Damon Mayrl; Assistant Professor Annie Hikido

 Requirements for the Major in Sociology